From An Agent’s Point of View

-They say passion is the fuel to a successful career.
+They say passion is the fuel for a successful career.
 Do you love what you do?
-If you’re passionate about what you believe in, you have enthusiasm to look forward to each day, good or bad, no matter what obstacles you may encounter.
+If you’re passionate about what you believe in, you have the enthusiasm to look forward to each day, good or bad, no matter what obstacles you may encounter.
 From passion arise determination.
 You’ll be tenacious.
 You won’t give up easily.
 There will be no room for anxiety, disappointment or self-pity.
-If you’re determined to do your job well, then you’ll be hard working.
+If you’re determined to do your job well, then you’ll be hard work.

-No matter what career you choose, it always takes risk.
+No matter what career you choose, it always takes the risk.
 Who knows which field would be the best for you?
-You won’t know until you try.
-Until you take a risk.
-Don’t let any opportunity pass you by.
+You won’t know until you try until you make a chance.
+Don’t let any opportunity pass.
 Be aggressive!
 You’ll be amazed how this could inspire the people you meet.
-Before you know it, you have the connections necessary to be effective in this field.
+Before you know it, you have the connections necessary to be useful in this field.
 Everything will follow.

 From A Client’s Point of View